 When it comes time to evict a commercial tenant in Massachusetts, there are many rules and guidelines that the landlord must follow.
-While Massachusetts law does not actually differ between residential and commercial tenants eviction at first glance, there are important considerations that apply to commercial tenants you need to be aware of.
+While at first glance Massachusetts law does not seem to differ between evicting a residential tenant or a commercial tenant, there are important considerations that apply to commercial tenants that you need to be aware of.

-If you need to evict a commercial tenant, an experienced Massachusetts commercial eviction attorney at the Katz Law Group can ensure you follow Massachusetts law and successfully evict your tenant.
+If you need to evict a commercial tenant, the Katz Law Group can ensure that you follow Massachusetts law and complete the eviction successfully and efficiently.

 Commercial leases do not tend to be simple, standard forms like those used by landlords for residential tenants.
-Commercial tenants understand that eviction could destroy their business, and so they negotiate very specific terms that are included in the lease agreement.
+Commercial tenants understand that eviction could destroy their business, and so they negotiate for very specific terms to be included in the lease agreement.

 However, once the lease is signed, it binds both parties.
-When your commercial tenant breaches the lease in such a way that you feel eviction is necessary, you have the right to enforce your rights under the lease.
+When your commercial tenant breaks the lease in such a way that you feel eviction is necessary, you have the right to enforce the commercial rental agreement.
 Most commercial leases last for an average of three to five years, however, they can often cover terms of ten or more years.

-- improper assignments or subletting of lease, and/or
+- Improper assignments or subletting of the lease

 These violations could result in a breach of the commercial lease agreement sufficient to warrant the eviction of the commercial tenant.